 An acclaimed expert in classical music’s social media and brand building, Forde believes in the power of documentation, building his Instagram following of over 120,000 in part by generating large scale online movements, including #PlayHomiePlay and #JourneytoJuilliard.
 For his efforts, he has been invited as a paid speaker to a wealth of educational institutions and conferences, including the Haag Conservatory in Holland, Carnegie Hall’s Studio 57, the Cleveland Institute of Music, Columbia University, The Juilliard School, Mercer University, International Music Sessions in the Hamptons, Project 440, the International Viola Congress, and Sphinx Connect.

 Always one to seek the stage, Forde also maintains an active performing and recording career.
 In classical settings, he is a seasoned chamber musician, including performing as a Lincoln Center Stage artist, for which he wrote an essay for Strings Magazine, as well as a national tour with the Sphinx Organization as a “Sphinx Virtuosi”.
-He has a wealth of work as orchestral musician and soloist, including an appearance with the Missouri Symphony and as soloist with the National Symphony of the Dominican Republic.
+He has a wealth of work as an orchestral musician and soloist, performing as Principal with the Missouri Symphony and as soloist with the National Symphony of the Dominican Republic.

 Drew Alexander Forde is currently based in Los Angeles.
 He holds a Bachelor of Music Diploma from Mercer University and Master of Music Diploma from The Juilliard School, where he was one of ten students to receive a $20,000 Career Advancement Grant, given to those who show significant entrepreneurial promise.
 He is grateful to his masterful pedagogues, which include Heidi Castleman, Hsin-Yun Huang, Becca Albers, Paul Murphy, and Lawrence Dutton.
 You can follow him on Instagram, YouTube, and Facebook as @ThatViolaKid.